Optimal design for linear models via gradient flow: Introduction

 The main contribution of this paper is a computational framework for solving OED over a continuous design space.
 Inspired by recent developments in optimal transport, we define a gradient flow scheme for optimizing a smooth probability distribution driven by the OED objective on the Wasserstein metric.
 We use Monte-Carlo particle approximation to translate the continuum flow of probability measure into gradient-descent flow for the finite set of sample particles, whose evolution captures the dynamics of the underlying infinite-dimensional flow.
 This evolution can be characterized by a coupled system of ordinary differential equations (ODE).
 We investigate theoretical aspects of the proposed technique, including convexity, criticality conditions, computation of Fr\'{e}chet derivatives, and convergence error with respect to key hyperparameters in the particle gradient flow algorithm.
 Finally, we apply our approach to two problems, with one from medical imaging: the linearized electrical impedance tomography (EIT) and the other related to inverse Darcy flow.
 The experimental design produced by our algorithm provides informative guidance for sensor placement.

 The remainder of the paper is organized as follows.
-We prepare for the technical background on the OED problem and the gradient flow technique in \Cref{sec: problem}.
-In \Cref{sec: methodology}, we explain gradient flow for optimal design on continuous space, and introduce the particle gradient flow algorithm, \Cref{alg: particle flow}.
-In \Cref{sec: theory}, we provide the theoretical properties of continuous OED optimization, including convergence guarantees for \Cref{alg: particle flow}.
-Finally, we test \Cref{alg: particle flow} on two examples.
-The first is the linearized EIT inverse problem, whose numerical set-up and design performance are explained in \Cref{sec: setup} and \Cref{sec: numerics}, respectively.
-The second test on 1D Darcy flow is described in \Cref{sec: new numerics}.
+We prepare for the technical background on the OED problem and the gradient flow technique in Section~\ref{sec: problem}.
+In Section~\ref{sec: methodology}, we explain gradient flow for optimal design on continuous space, and introduce the particle gradient flow algorithm, Algorithm~\ref{alg: particle flow}.
+In Section~\ref{sec: theory}, we provide the theoretical properties of continuous OED optimization, including convergence guarantees for Algorithm\ref{alg: particle flow}.
+Finally, we test \ref{alg: particle flow} on two examples.
+The first is the linearized EIT inverse problem, whose numerical set-up and design performance are explained in Section~\ref{sec: setup} and \ref{sec: numerics}, respectively.
+The second test on 1D Darcy flow is described in Section~\ref{sec: new numerics}